willirath/netcdf-hash/README.md

 global content-based hash from four different representations of an example data set, storing it in an global attribute of the files, and re-calculates and verifies the hashes against the global attribute.

+## Solution?

+On the netcdfgroup mailing list, Charlie Zender pointed out that NCO essentially does what I wanted:  <http://nco.sf.net/nco.html#md5>

+[ncks_digest_demo.sh](ncks_digest_demo.sh) puts this into a demo file.